elunna/nerfhack-changelog/README.md

 * Wet towels provide 100% protection from poison gas when worn
 * Scrolls, rings, and wands have a variety of new appearances (UnNetHack/Slice)
 * The weights of non-mergable weapons and armors can vary slightly (from CrecelleHack)
+* Cut down on items for monsters that won't use those items, specifically dragons that won't use their potions or scrolls.

 ### Item Erosion and Destruction
 * Objects can be completely destroyed from erosion (EvilHack)